Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Four-Magnitude CKM Parameterization

 \subsection{Summary of CKM Magnitude Relations}

 Collecting the leading results, the CKM magnitudes satisfy

 with all angles determined by rational powers of the single parameter $\e = 1/B$.
-The success of these relations in reproducing the observed CKM hierarchy provides strong evidence that a single lattice parameter governs both quark masses and mixings.
+The success of these relations in reproducing the observed CKM hierarchy is consistent with a single lattice parameter governing both quark masses and mixings.